Star Trek: Voyager: Video games

 Three video games based specifically on Voyager were released: Star Trek: Voyager – Elite Force for PC (2000) and PS2 (2001), the arcade game Star Trek: Voyager – The Arcade Game (2002) and Star Trek: Elite Force II (2003), a sequel to Elite Force.
 The PS2 game Star Trek: Encounters (2006) also features the ship and characters from the show.
 Voyager was a graphic adventure video game developed by Looking Glass Technologies but it was cancelled in 1997.

 Star Trek: Voyager – Elite Force drew revenues of $15 million and sold roughly 300,000 units worldwide by 2003.

 On 20 August 2025, a new video game, Star Trek: Voyager – Across the Unknown, was announced.
 In the game, the player takes control of Voyager and guides it across 12 regions of the Delta quadrant.

 Reception

-US Broadcast history
+Original broadcast

 Star Trek: Voyager launched on UPN with repeats entering into syndication.
-The two hour long debut "Caretaker" was seen by 21.3 million people in January 1995.
+The two-hour-long debut "Caretaker" was seen by 21 million American television viewers in January 1995.